 Still have questions?
 If you’re a new mother who is consuming alcohol daily or you have concerns about how your alcohol consumption might affect breastfeeding, consult with your health care providers.

-Author’s Note: Special thanks to board-certified lactation consultant and One Medical Group virtual care team member Anne Ledvina, NP, for consulting on this article.
+Author’s Note: Special thanks to board-certified lactation consultant and One Medical virtual care team member Anne Ledvina, NP, for consulting on this article.